HarperDB/documentation/docs/administration/harperdb-studio/manage-instance-roles.md

 Deleting a role is permanent and irreversible.
 A role cannot be remove if users are associated with it.

-1) Click the minus icon at the top right of the schemas section.
+1) Click the minus icon at the top right of the roles section.

 2) Identify the appropriate role to delete and click the red minus sign in the same row.